madprops/blog/docs/meltdown/meltdown.md

 ## Markdown

 The markdown engine is built from scratch, I don't use a library for this.
 This allows me to optimize the rendering process as much as possible as I only parse what is needed, and in exactly the ways I want.
 It also allows me to define custom markdown, like `tablinks`, or `filelinks`, or `commandlinks`, or `promptlinks`, or `scriptlinks`, which perform actions when the user clicks them.

 ---

+## Tool Calling

+The models engine has some tools registered which the user can enable or disable on the interface.
+These are:

+- Search: Do web searches or visit websites
+- Image: Generate images
+- Memory: Save and retrieve information about the user when needed
+- Documents: Save documents like text files or pdfs
+- Clipboard: Read and write to the system clipboard

+More tools can be registered through scripts.

+---